powsybl/powsybl-core/docs/grid_features/network_modifications.md

 The Scalable API in PowSyBl Core provides a flexible, composable framework for modifying active power injections:
 - **Single-injection** scalable: Define scaling for generators, loads, and boundary lines.
 These are leaf nodes in the scalable model.
 - **Proportional** scalable: ProportionalScalable holds a list of child scalables and a matching list of percentage weights.
 - **Stack** scalable: StackScalable applies its children in order.
-The first child receives the full asked, the next receives the remaining unsatisfied power, and so on.
+The first child receives the full amount asked, the next receives the remaining unsatisfied power, and so on.
-- **Up-Down** scalable: Combines two scalables, one scalable for upward scaling, a second scalable for downward scaling
+- **Up-Down** scalable: Combines two scalables, one scalable for upward scaling, a second scalable for downward scaling.

 Above scalables can be composed and nested at will.
 One can for example create:
 - A Proportional scalable as a list of loads and associated weights